Bombing of Marburg: Attacks

 The first air attack on Marburg happened on 12 August 1940.
 An Allied plane dropped one bomb over the city, hitting the Universitätsstraße and causing only minor damage.
 The damage of the bomb was removed and the tram rails was quickly repaired.

 After the first attack, the citizens of Marburg were unimpressed.
 Furthermore, there was also concern about the air alarms by NSDAP mayor Walter Voß.
 The trial alarms that were carried out time again and again were not taken as seriously as Voss presented.
 Because of this, he wrote on the 3 December 1940 to the chief president in Kassel in a requested report on the situation regarding the air raid alarms: "The discipline in probative alarms has dropped noticeably in the city".
 One year later, little had changed.
 There were shortage stocks and while there were 4 large alarm sirens throughout the city, a whopping 90% of the population did not visit the air raid shelter in the event of an air raid alarm going off.

-A second American bombing took place on Marburg on 10 September 1941 - the first real attack on the city.
+A second Allied bombing took place on Marburg on 10 September 1941 - the first real attack on the city.
 Several houses and an inn on the Wehrdaer Weg were struck and several civilians were killed as a result.
-The air raid was dubbed an "act of terrorism" by the enemies according to the Nazi's.
+The air raid was dubbed an "act of terrorism" by the enemies according to the Nazis.
 While the city was already preparing for sheltering as early as 1933, it was only after 1941 where the local Nazi party leadership decided to enact a number of measures to accommodate places for the local population to hide in case of an Allied bombing.
 Most of these were carried out in secret and were forbidden to be published by the press.
 The main goal was to set up gas protection cellars and when public shelters were created, the local administration also used cellars of local breweries which had already been dug into the rocks of the hills of Marburg a long time ago.

 Especially after October 1943, inhabitants of nearby Kassel who had lost their homes during the Allied bombing raids were housed in Marburg, many of whom were housed by local farmers.